rccarlin/csci499/README.md

 made some decisions:

 - Set learning rate to .15 because that's where my AI fromCSCI 360 performed the best.
 Obviously other params make the lr preform better or worse, but I figured this was a good starting point.
+- the loss functions?
+- using one model for both actions and targets as opposed to learning them separately...
+- num hidden layers
+- embedding dim?

 # Input Analysis for Bonus Points